videoP/jaPRO/japro_docs.md

 speed - max time in ms to play awesomenoise
 target
-uniqueid - ID of the trigger to match it to a start trigger (used with REQUIRE_SPECIFIC_STARTTRIGGER spawnflag)
+uniqueid - ID of the trigger to match it to a start trigger (used with REQUIRE_SPECIFIC_STARTTRIGGER spawnflag) objective - required checkpoint bitmask (used with REQUIRE_CHECKPOINTS)

 ### df_trigger_checkpoint
 noise - sound it makes